OpenGlobalMind/rel8-wiki/Model Being a Cyborg/Centaur.md

 # Model Being a Cyborg/Centaur

-*To explore publicly what it's like to be interdependent with software, and data.*
+*To explore publicly what it's like to be productively interdependent with software and data.*

 Technology is getting extremely powerful.
-It is likely to [enhance or replace](https://bra.in/4pxXKp) us.
+We can use it to [enhance or replace](https://bra.in/4pxXKp) us.
 Which way that goes depends in part how we design and implement it.

 A viable strategy in this future is to become a "Cyborg" or "Centaur," which means half person, half... er, animal or borg or AI.